y3owk1n/Vimnav.spoon/README.md

      -- this is just an example, you can do anything hs.alert.show("Hello from Vimnav!")
     end,

-   },
+    ["/"] = "noop", -- Disable mapping and pass through to the app },
    insertNormal = {
     -- Customize text editing